-In the following construction of the samplers in Section \ref{sec:construction-sampling} the eigenvalues of the matrix $\Phi$ are required to be real.
-For this purpose the matrix $\Phi$ is always assumed to be symmetric in the rest of the paper. \begin{lem} Let $\Phi$ be a symmetric permutation matrix of order $N$.
+In the construction of the samplers in Section \ref{sec:construction-sampling}, the eigenvalues of the matrix $\Phi$ are required to be real.
+For this reason, the matrix $\Phi$ is always assumed to be symmetric in the rest of this paper. \begin{lem} Let $\Phi$ be a symmetric permutation matrix of order $N$.
 Then its eigenvalues are $1$ or $-1$, and the ranks of $\bfI\pm\Phi$ and the trace of $\Phi$ are given by

 where $m$ is the algebraic multiplicity of eigenvalue $1$ of $\Phi$. \end{lem} \prf Let $\lambda$ be an eigenvalue of $\Phi$, then there is a unit vector $\bfx$ such that $\Phi \bfx=\lambda \bfx$.
 Calculate the $2$-norms of the vectors on both sides we get $|\lambda|=\|\Phi x\|_2=\|x\|_2=1$, which yields $\lambda=\pm 1$.
 Therefore, $\Phi$ has the following Jordan decomposition: